New spaceship restoring hope after Virgin Galactic crash

 "It's a great safety feature, but if you use your safety feature in a regime that it's not designed to handle, bad things are going to happen," Moses said.
 "It's like your car airbag going off at 65 miles per hour."

-Virgin Galactic hopes to complete construction of the second SpaceShipTwo in mid-2015 and begin test flights before the end of the year, said company CEO George Whitesides.
+Virgin Galactic hopes to complete construction of the second SpaceShipTwo in mid-2015.
 For now, its official name is 202VG – the second series of the SpaceShipTwo family.
 Informally, though, employees have taken to calling the new ship "Hope.

-(Reporting and writing by Irene Klotz in Mojave, Calif.; Editing by Steve Gorman and Toby Chopra)
+(Reporting and writing by Irene Klotz in Mojave, Calif.; Editing by Steve Gorman and Sandra Maler)